Rockstar Games: Rockstar Loft

 In 1999, Donovan and Sam Houser cooperated with John Davis to establish the Rockstar Loft club night.
 Davis had co-founded and been the promoter for Body & Soul, a "no-guestlist, no velvet rope party" held weekly at Tribeca's Club Vinyl.
 When Rockstar Games' founder originally arrived in New York City, former DJ Donovan was particularly impressed with Body & Soul, and they became close with the club night's team, including Davis and its other founder, DJ François K. Davis had sought to establish further such events, while Donovan and Houser wanted to get publicity for the young Rockstar Games, thus they established Rockstar Loft.
 According to Donovan, the event was to serve as an alternative those that were overly expensive or had attendees "bulldozed by security".
 He precluded video game installations at the venue to focus on the music and highlight the artists.

 As it could not afford frequent television advertisements, Rockstar Games resorted to guerrilla marketing teams distributing fly posters and stickers.
-Tickets for Rockstar Loft were not sold in advance.
+Tickets for Rockstar Loft were originally not sold in advance.
 Instead, potential guests were to call a phone number and face seven questions regarding their personality.
 If answered to the liking of the operator, the caller would receive their entry ticket in the mail.
 The first Rockstar Loft was held in western Chelsea, Manhattan, on October 30, 1999, with Andi Hanley (a regular of Body & Soul), Bob Sinclar, and Dimitri from Paris as headlining DJs.
 Thereafter, it was held "every few months", with one happening on February 19, 2000.
 Later that year, Rockstar Loft was wound down.